-Back in the distant past I started writing.
-Many novels later, my ‘first book’ (which was actually the fourth I had written) was selected for the Varuna HarperCollins Program.
+Back in the distant past, I started writing.
+Many practice novels later, my work-in-progress was selected for the Varuna HarperCollins Program.
 This book, ‘Liar Bird’ was published by HarperCollins in 2012, followed by ‘Sex, Lies and Bonsai’ in 2013.
 My third novel, ‘Arkie’s Pilgrimage to the Next Big Thing’ was published by Random House in 2015.
-2018 was a big year.
-My first Young Adult novel 'Paris Syndrome' was published by HarperCollins and 'Melt' a romantic comedy set in Antarctica was published by Lacuna.
+In 2018, my first Young Adult novel 'Paris Syndrome' was published by HarperCollins and 'Melt', a romantic comedy about climate change, was published by Lacuna.
 'Sex, Lies and Bonsai' also made its international debut with HarperCollins in the US, Canada and UK.

 In 2020, my second Young Adult novel, 'The Girl with the Gold Bikini' hit the streets with Wakefield Press.
 'Paris Syndrome' also came out in the US, UK and Canada with HarperCollins.
 In 2021, 'Trouble is My Business', the sequel to 'The Girl with the Gold Bikini', came out and 'Arkie's Pilgrimage to the Next Big Thing' was optioned for film by Byron Bay production company ACM Films.